Life Lines

 TREAT THE CAUSE

-Treat the initial problem first for example if the child is bleeding, patch them up.
+Treat the initial problem first, for example, if the child is bleeding, patch them up.
 The blood loss is allowing the shock to progress.
-By treating the cause first you begin to BUY TIME
+By treating the cause first, you begin to BUY TIME

 Dressing has 3 parts